freest-lang/freest-lang.github.io/getting started/shared-channels.md

 The trick with shared channels is to use them not as a single communication point, but as a rendez-vous point to establish more complex communication in a linear channel by exchanging endpoints.
 We call this process **session initiation**.

 Let's think of a very useful case in programming, a shared data structure, in this case a single memory cell.
 ```
 type Cell : 1S = +{ Read: ?Int
                   , Write: !Int
-                  }; End
+                  }; Close
 ```

 The `Cell` session type describes our possible interaction with an `Int` memory cell.